17 August - 13 September 2022

 International postdoc within humanities and social sciences including educational sciences (autumn call)

-The purpose of the grant is to give newly qualified researchers with a doctoral degree from a Swedish university the opportunity to expand their networks and their competences by working abroad under secure employment conditions.
+The purpose of the grant is to give newly qualified researchers with a doctoral degree from a Swedish higher education institution (HEI) the opportunity to expand their networks and their competences by working abroad under secure employment conditions.
 The grant is also intended to promote the quality and renewal of Swedish research.

 Support form: Career support